Combined Medicine-Pediatrics Case Conference

 Our Med-Peds residents also are required to attend regularly scheduled educational activities in the department in which they are currently rotating.
 These activities include grand rounds, morning report, journal clubs, and morbidity and mortality conferences in both the Internal Medicine and Pediatrics departments.

 South Carolina ACP Meeting

 In the PGY-3 year, our Med-Peds residents are required to submit and present an educational clinical case report to the South Carolina American College of Physicians meeting.
 Residents receive feedback and mentorship on their case presentation and are provided with financial support to attend the meeting.
-In October 2012, the SC ACP takes place in Hilton Head, SC.
+In October 2013, the SC ACP takes place in Charleston, SC.

 South Carolina AAP Meeting

 In the PGY-4 year, our Med-Peds residents are required to present a quality improvement project to the South Carolina American Academy of Pediatrics meeting.
 Our residents conduct a longitudinal quality improvement project as part of their ambulatory clinic experience over the course of three years.
 Residents receive feedback and mentoring on this project as well.
 Financial support is also provided for the residents to attend this meeting.
-In 2012 the SC AAP meeting will be held in Myrtle Beach, SC.
+In 2013 the SC AAP meeting will be held in Asheville, NC at the Grove Park Inn.